FreuMi/TD2P/README.md

 ## Features

 - **Convert Thing Descriptions to PDDL**: Maps TDs to PDDL domain and problem definitions for use in planning algorithms.
-- **Link Following**: Follows links inside TDs ro discover related TDs and create a combined planning problem.
+- **Link Following**: Follows links inside TDs to discover related TDs and create a combined planning problem.
 - **Compatibility with Standard PDDL Solvers**: Designed to work with PDDL 2.1 compliant solvers, broadening the range of applicable planning tools.

 ## Installation